 Nvidia has announced the updated Nvidia GeForce 800M series laptop graphics cards, claiming 30 to 60 per cent performance increases across the range and improved battery life.

 Nvidia is also claiming some serious advances in battery life and efficiency, adding that it wants to change way performance on laptops is defined.

 “This year, we are changing the way we define progress for gaming notebooks,” said Mark Aevermann, Nvidia Product Manager.
-“Not only are we bringing faster GPUs to the table, we are also introducing a whole new set of killer features designed specifically for notebook gamers.”

 The unique features include the new Nvidia Battery Boost mode, which is capable of automatically offering up to twice the gaming battery life than previous GPU iterations.